Can you take Akemann--Weaver's $\diamondsuit_{\aleph_1}$ away?: Forcing an approximately inner automorphism

 \eqref{2.sumup} Since $A$ is separable, $A^\circ$ is countable.
 Also, the conditions such that both $\varepsilon_p$ and $\delta_p$ are rational, comprise a dense subset of $\bE_{A^\circ}(\bar\varphi,\bar\psi)$.
 This set is countable, and by \cite[Proposition 10.20]{Kana:Book}, $\bE_{A^\circ}(\bar\varphi,\bar\psi)$ is equivalent to the Cohen forcing. \end{proof}

+We should point out that the \cstar-algebra $A$ in Theorem~\ref{sumup} is not required to be separable.
+If $A$ is (for example) the \cstar-algebra with pure states of characters~$\aleph_0$ and an uncountable $\kappa$ (such $A$ exists by \cite[Proposition~2.9.4]{Fa:STCstar}) then the existence of an automorphism as guaranteed by Theorem~\ref{sumup} in a generic extension implies that~$\kappa$ is collapsed to~$\aleph_0$.
+Thus for some nonseparable \cstar-algebras the forcing $\bE_{A^\circ}(\bar\varphi,\bar\psi)$ may collapse cardinals.

-The idea of restricting to a countable dense set in order to assure the countable chain condition of a poset was first used in the context of operator algebras in \cite{Wof:Set}.
+The idea of restricting to a countable dense set in order to assure the countable chain condition of a poset used in the proof of Theorem~\ref{sumup} was first used in the context of operator algebras in \cite{Wof:Set}.